pswaldia/DataAnalysis/README.md

-This repository is about Data analysis using Python.
+This repository is about data analysis using Python.